wanchain/wanchain-js-walletcli/README.md

     Input the index or address of sender: 1

     step4:
-    Select storeman, you can check the Ratio of Fee Storeman Group Address                                                 Quota  Fee Ratio
+    Select storeman, you can check the Ratio of Fee.
+    Storeman Group Address                                                 Quota  Fee Ratio
     1: 0x41623962c5d44565de623d53eb677e0f300467d2         312.300498782837777785       0.1%
     Input the index or address: 1
     ============================================================

     step5:
+    Make sure the keystore files of WAN that you need are all in the right place.
-    Select the destination account(reciever account)
+    Select the destination account(reciever account).
     Receiver Account(WAN)                                         WAN Balance               WETH Balance
     1: 0xe38d3a902ef40738f8d372c926a3d57381b67faa                  90.9747952                          0
     2: 0x2fb19a0e51f87e5acc0389bf9c402ade423bc6f7                          30                          0